-The parts that make up the knife are elements that you need to know and after analyzing in detail the profiles of the blades, types of cod and The most common bisellatures it is important to go to see all the other parts that make up a fixed blade knife and the types of cod.
+The parts that make up the knife are elements that you need to know and after analyzing in detail the profiles of the blades, types of cod and the most common beads it is important to go and see also all the other parts that make up a fixed blade knife and the types of shank.

-I did a pattern with nomenclature and variants to try to cover all the possibilities you have in most knives on the market.
+I made you a scheme with nomenclature and variants to try to cover all the possibilities you have in most knives on the market.

-This is important for the constructive choice of the knife and to know the different possibilities and offer your customers a wide panorama of choices.
+This is important for the constructive choice of the knife and to know the different possibilities.

-Now I’m going to give you a review of part of the nomenclature but only the main aspects:
+Now I’m going to give you a review of a part of the nomenclature or if you want anatomy of a fixed knife but only the main aspects:

 The wire, the tip of the cutting edge, can be flat (plain